Pacific Southwest, Region 9: Superfund

 By June 2000, however, negotiations had not produced agreements between EPA and the PRPs, or between the PRPs and the Watermaster.
 EPA concluded that negotiations alone were unlikely to produce an agreement and, on June 30, 2000, issued a Unilateral Administrative Order ("the EPA Order") directing the 19 PRPs to complete the remedial design and make arrangements for the construction and operation of the groundwater extraction wells, treatment systems, and related cleanup facilities.

 The PRPs complied with EPA's Order, but the design work required by the EPA Order was slowed by uncertainty over local involvement in the cleanup.
 Finally, in March 2002, after hundreds of hours of negotiations and active EPA mediation, eight PRPs and seven water agencies signed a final comprehensive agreement that specified PRP and water agency roles and allowed design work to proceed.
 The 300-page Baldwin Park Project Agreement (available through a link below) commits the PRPs to fund the design, construction, and operation of the groundwater extraction, treatment, and conveyance facilities needed to satisfy EPA's cleanup goals and meet local water supply needs through May 2017.
-The PRP-water agency agreement addresses funding and work responsibilities, and provides criteria for selection of water treatment technologies, establishes a cost consultant and risk manager, describes contracting requirements, requires payment of management and performance fees, requires efforts to obtain public funds, includes audit and insurance requirements, resolves certain lawsuits, and provides dispute resolution procedures.
-As of September 2016, efforts were underway to extend the PRP-water agency agreement beyond 2017.
+The PRP-water agency agreement addresses funding and work responsibilities, requires payment of management and performance fees, includes insurance requirements, and provides dispute resolution procedures.
+An extension to the PRP-water agency agreement is expected to be approved by May 2017.